apache/activemq-website/README.md

 If you are a committer, do the following:

-1. Update the master branch with your (or a Pull Request's) change.
+1. Update the `master` branch with your (or a Pull Request's) changes.
-2. Merge the pull request to the [Apache ActiveMQ site repository](https://github.com/apache/activemq-website)
-2. Run `build.sh` from the master branch directory.
-This will:
-  - checks out and updates the `asf-site` branch with a new commit of the build from the current branch
+2. Run `build.sh` and ensure that all updates made are reflected in the `content` directory, commit any that are not.
-3. At this point, you should be on the `asf-site` branch.
-Simply push this branch to the asf remote and the site will automatically be updated within seconds.
+3. Push this branch to the ASF remote and the site will automatically be updated within seconds.